D&D minis

 Finally, I explain that we’ll close out the segment with a call to action or shout out of their choice.
 I’ll ask what they’re working on or what they want to draw attention to.
 Sometimes this also helps me refine questions during the interview so they build up to this point.

-To recap, I go into every prep call with a plan:
+To recap, I go into every prep call with a plan to:

-• Ask many short questions to collect context and background.
-Use this to make the subsequent interview a more natural conversation.
+- Ask many short questions to gather context and background so the subsequent interview can be a more natural conversation.

 The way I prep for interviews is closely tied to the format we use on ASW.
 They’re intended to highlight the guest’s expertise, put them in a good light, understand their opinions, and draw out their personality.
 If the format were different, I’d keep many of the principles, but would adjust as necessary to the context.
 But in every case, being prepared makes for a better interview and, perhaps surprisingly, one that can be even more spontaneous.